Skip to main content

 Operator Checklist

 2. Confirm FLEET_RELEASE_STABLE_GIT_SHA points to the canary-proven stable release, not an arbitrary main commit.
+Do not advance it while any blocking customer-read probe, support-connector readiness check, or required recorder smoke is pending.

 3. Confirm the Release Images workflow has published both canonical GHCR images for sha-<FLEET_RELEASE_STABLE_GIT_SHA>.

-4. Run a dry-run:
+5. Run a dry-run:

 Dry-runs use the lightweight preflight workflow by default.
 That path validates configuration, resolves latest-stable, and plans rings without npm ci, Prisma generation, Docker build, Azure login, or provider mutation.